MOUNTAIN SWIMMING WEEKEND

 Who wouldn't love the gift of a day or two outdoors in the fresh air swimming in a stunning mountain lake?

 Want to give a swimming day as a gift but not sure which date would suit?
 Gift vouchers are available for all my days and weekends.

-I will send you a beautiful gift voucher to give as a special treat.
 I have limited dates available in Snowdonia this year, so it is advisable to check dates are available and book asap.

 All gift vouchers are valid for 12 months from date of purchase.